bennettyarnel/cse15l-lab-reports/LabReport1.md

 ## ls:

-The ```ls``` command does not change your working directory, it just lists the current directories or files.
+The ```ls``` command does not change your working directory, it just reads or concatenates and then displays files.

 1) The ```ls``` or list command shows information about various files or directories, depending on where you currently are in your environment.
 In the case of just ```ls``` with no arguments, the contents of the current directory will be displayed, in this case ```lecture1```.
 If ```messages``` was not a subdirectory of ```lecture1``` it would display both directories but because ```lecture1``` is the only directory in the home directory that is all that is displayed when running ```ls``` with no arguments.
 Executing in this way does not cause an error.